 The end of 2018 closed out another year and another chapter in the almost 35- year history of FEAST, and opened the 2019 chapter with a bang!
 Restructuring the way FEAST provided support to those we serve was a challenge, but with a great deal of effort on all of our parts, it was done.
 FEAST now outsources the facilities for over 10 sports and hundreds of co-op families.
 By collaborating with other facilities, churches, organizations, and businesses, FEAST was able to expand their boundaries beyond what we could imagine!
 Our homeschooling families are making a positive impact on everyone they meet and everywhere they go!

 Along with the changes above, who would have imagined that FEAST would take over a well-loved retreat and conference center to house their administrative offices and resource center!
 Oh yes, we did!
 As the new owners of the beautiful Denman Estate, we rise each morning to the challenges of restoring an old and historic facility to its former beauty.
 This will take more than imagination to retrofit each area to fit our specific needs but the work has started, and we see changes and progress each day!
 We invite you to come to visit us and join in the fun of restoration and renovation!
 There is plenty of work to go around- skilled, unskilled, adults, as well as children, are welcome to volunteer!
-We are trying to get as much done as we can in preparation for our open house on April 27.
 If you would like to help with a project, contact Jeanette Seaman at email@example.com or log into www.signupgenius.com.

 Our History by Linda Whiten